Artwork programme 2025

 AstroField

-“AstroField” was created through a collaboration between classes 5A and 5C at Husbygårdsskolan and students from Hyper Island’s Digital Creative programme.
+“AstroField” is created through a collaboration between classes 5A and 5C at Husbygårdsskolan and students from Hyper Island’s Digital Creative programme.

 -